 DATE AND TIME OF EXAMINATION

 a.
-It is imperative for candidates to check the date and the time of commencement of their papers from examination Time-table and their examination centre or from the Board’s website.
+It is imperative for candidates to check the date and the time of commencement of their papers from examination Time-table and their examination centre or from the Board’s web-site.

 Generally, morning papers commence at 9.00 a.m., and candidates are to arrive at their examination centres at least half an hour before the commencement of each paper.

 b.
 No candidate is allowed to leave the hall, unless on confirmed health ground, until 30 minutes to full time for a 3-hour paper or 10 minutes to full time for an objective paper.
 Where a health problem is confirmed, the centre supervisor is under instruction to ensure that question paper and other worked materials are not taken out of the examination hall.
-Similarly, no candidate is allowed into an examination hall 30 minutes after the commencement of.
+Similarly, no candidate is allowed into an examination hall 30 minutes after the commencement of a paper.

 COMMENCEMENT OF EXAMINATION